dannysmith/dannyis-jekyll/_drafts/content-types.md

 I've no intention of building out all these things right now, but since I know about them it's well to consider them as a whole while I'm thinking about design.

-The common first words in suggest some obvious core components:
+The common first words suggest some obvious core components:

 - Article
 - Link